Ad2Am2/ecse420/A1/Assignment1_Answers.md

 date: "October 1, 2025"
 ---

-# Question 1: Matrix Multiplication
+# Matrix Multiplication

-## 1.1 Sequential Matrix Multiplication
+## Sequential Matrix Multiplication

 The sequential matrix multiplication was implemented using the standard triple-loop approach where each element of the result matrix is computed by taking the dot product of the corresponding row from matrix A and column from matrix B. The method was validated by manually creating two small 2x2 test matrices with known values and verifying that the output matched the hand-calculated result.
 This process was repeated with different matrix sizes to confirm correctness.

-## 1.2 Parallel Matrix Multiplication
+## Parallel Matrix Multiplication

 The parallel matrix multiplication divides the work by assigning different rows of the result matrix to different threads.
 The result matrix is divided into equal chunks of rows, where each thread computes approximately `rowsA / NUMBER_THREADS` rows.
 The last thread handles any remaining rows if the division is not exact.
 Each thread independently computes its assigned rows using the standard triple-loop algorithm, and since each thread writes to distinct rows of the result matrix, no synchronization is needed.
 After all threads are created and started, the main thread uses `join()` to wait for all worker threads to complete before returning the result.
 The method was validated by comparing the output of the parallel implementation against the sequential implementation for the same input matrices and verifying that all corresponding elements match within a small tolerance.

-## 1.3 Execution Time Measurement
+## Execution Time Measurement

 The `measureExecutionTime()` method measures the execution time for both sequential and parallel matrix multiplication by recording the system time before and after each multiplication using `System.currentTimeMillis()`.
 The method displays the execution times, calculates the speedup ratio, and validates that both implementations produce identical results.
 To test the method returns plausible results, we verify that: (1) the sequential time is consistently longer than the parallel time for large matrices, (2) the speedup is reasonable and less than or equal to the number of threads used, and (3) both methods produce matching results, confirming correctness.
 Running the method multiple times with different matrix sizes should show that larger matrices benefit more from parallelization.

-## 1.4 Performance Analysis with Varying Thread Counts
+## Performance Analysis with Varying Thread Counts

 Experiments were conducted with 4000x4000 matrices using thread counts of 1, 2, 4, 8, and 16.
 The results show that execution time decreases as the number of threads increases, with the most significant improvements occurring between 1 and 8 threads.
 The speedup shows sub-linear scaling due to overhead from thread creation, management, and potential resources contention.